-CoreLife Eatery has been a favorite fast casual Utah restaurant of mine and my husband’s since one first opened up close to us about a year and a half ago.
+CoreLife Eatery has been a favorite fast casual restaurant of ours.
 We absolutely love salads and meals with lots of veggies, so one day we tried it knowing nothing about it.
 We loved it so much that we went a few more times that week!

 There are a lot of CoreLife Eatery vegan options on their menu.
 I love when places have pre-made vegan meals on the menu and when you can build your own.
 CoreLife has both!

 Related Content: Buds Vegan Sandwiches Restaurant Review

 On their menu they have green bowls, grain bowls, broth bowls, power plates, warm rice bowls, kids power menu, create your own bowl, and hand crafted beverages.

 The vegan menu items are very easy to spot because they have a green circle with a V in it next to them.
 These items are also all gluten-free.
 I love when restaurants make it super easy to find what is vegan.
 Props to CoreLife for doing this.